CloneyMari/CloneyMari/README.md

 <h1 align="center">Hi 👋 I'm Cloney Mari</h1>

-<h3 align="center">Welcome to my GitHub profile!
-I'm a passionate developer dedicated to expanding and enhancing my technical skills.
-Currently, I'm focused on leveling up my tech stack to stay on top of the latest trends and best practices in the industry.</h3>
+- 🌱Currently, I'm focused on leveling up my tech stack to stay on top of the latest trends and best practices in the industry.

 - 📫 How to reach me **cloneymaricarandang@gmail.com**

 - ⚡ Fun fact **I am catlover😺**

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>